By default, launching Storm

 Storm from the command line launches the REPL (i.e. an interactive

 session) for Basic Storm.
-This behavior can be changed by using different command-line flags.
+This behavior can be changed by using different command-line flags, or by

 To start a REPL of another language, pass